swiftlang/swift-evolution/proposals/0439-trailing-comma-lists.md

 ## Proposed solution

-This proposal adds support for trailing commas in symmetric delimited comma-separated lists, which are the following:
+This proposal adds support for trailing commas in symmetrically delimited comma-separated lists, which are the following:

 - Tuples and tuple patterns.